m-J-K-b/FourierSeriesImplementation/README.md

 To get the program up and running you can follow the steps below:

 1. Clone this repository to your local machine through running "git clone https://github.com/m-J-K-b/FourierSeriesImplementation.git" (You can get the URL through      viewing the main branch of this repo and clicking on the dropdown option called "code" in top right.
-There you can select how you want to clone the repository.) and executing the involved steps.
+There you can select how you want to clone the repository.) and executing the involved steps or download the Zip of the repo.
-1. Download the Zip of this repo (can also be found under the code dropdown).
 2. Next navigate into the folder the repository was cloned into and setup a virtual environment (for example: run "python -m venv {venv name}" for windows)
 3. Install the requirements: "pip install -r requirements.txt"
 4. Run the main.py file